interledger/interledger-rs/examples/eth-xrp-three-nodes/README.md

     --auth hi_charlie \
     --asset-code XRP \
     --asset-scale 6 \
-    --max-packet-amount 100 \
     --ilp-over-http-incoming-token charlie_password \
     --settle-to 0 &> logs/account-charlie-charlie.log

 printf "Adding Bob's account on Charlie's node (XRP Parent relation)...\n"
 # Once a parent is added, Charlie's node address is updated to `example.bob.charlie,
 # and then subsequently the addresses of all NonRoutingAccount and Child accounts get
 # updated to ${NODE_ADDRESS}.${CHILD_USERNAME}, with the exception of the account whose
 # username matches the suffix of the node's address.
 # So in this case, Charlie's account address gets updated from local.host.charlie to example.bob.charlie